Identifiability Guarantees for Causal Disentanglement from Soft Interventions: Identifiability Results

 Lemma~\ref{lm:linear-identify} guarantees identifiability up to linear transformations from solely observational data.
 This reduces the problem to the case where an unknown invertible linear mixing of the latent variables $X = f(U) = U\Lambda+b$ is observed.
 Without loss of generality, we thus work with this reduction for the remainder of the section.

 When the causal variables are \emph{fully observed}, we can identify causal relationships from the changes made by interventions \cite{tian2001causal}.
 In particular, an intervention on a node will not alter the marginals of its non-descendants as compared to the observational distribution, i.e., $\bbP(U_j) = \bbP^I(U_j)$ for $T_\cG(I)=i$ and $j \notin \de_{\cG}(i)$.
 However, it is possible that $\bbP(U_j)=\bbP^I(U_j)$ for some $j\in\de_{\cG}(i)$ in degenerate cases where the change made by $U_i$ is canceled out on the path from $i$ to $j$.
-Hence, prior works defined \emph{influentiality} or \emph{interventional faithfulness} \cite{tian2001causal,yang2018characterizing}, which avoids such degenerate cases by assuming that intervening on a node will always change the marginals of all its descendants, i.e., $\bbP(U_j)\neq \bbP^I(U_j)$ for $j\in \de_\cG(i)$.
+Hence, prior works\footnote{A more detailed discussion of interventional faithfulness can be found in Appendix~\ref{app:faith}.} defined \emph{influentiality} or \emph{interventional faithfulness} \cite{tian2001causal,yang2018characterizing}, which avoids such degenerate cases by assuming that intervening on a node will always change the marginals of all its descendants, i.e., $\bbP(U_j)\neq \bbP^I(U_j)$ for $j\in \de_\cG(i)$.
 Under this assumption, we can identify the descendants of an intervention target in $\cG$, by testing if a node has a changed marginal interventional distribution.

 However, if we only observe a linear mixing of the causal variables, interventional faithfulness is not enough to identify such ancestral relations.
 Consider the following example.

 \begin{example} Let $\cG=\{1\!\rightarrow \!2\}$ with $\bbP(U_1)\!=\!\cN(0,1)$ and $\bbP(U_2\!\mid \!
 U_1)=\cN(U_1,1)$.
 Suppose that $T_\cG(I_1) = 1$, with $\bbP^{I_1}(U_1\!)=\cN(1,1)$, and that $T_\cG(I_2) = 2$, with $\bbP^{I_2}(U_2\mid U_1)=\cN(U_1+1,1)$.
 Note that this model satisfies interventional faithfulness.